doctorfree/RoonCommandLine/markdown/list_artist_tracks.1.md

 ---
-title: PLAY_ARTIST_TRACK
+title: LIST_ARTIST_TRACKS
 section: 1
 header: User Manual
-footer: play_artist_track 2.0.1
+footer: list_artist_tracks 2.0.1
 date: February 13, 2022
 ---
 # NAME
-play_artist_track - Play Roon Library Track by Artist
+list_artist_tracks - List Roon Library Tracks by Artist

 # SYNOPSIS
-**play_artist_track** [ ARTIST ] [ TRACK ] [ EXARTIST ] [ EXTRACK ]
+**list_artist_tracks** [ ARTIST ] [ TRACK ] [ EXARTIST ] [ EXTRACK ]

 # DESCRIPTION
-Plays Roon Library artist's track matching the specified track name or substring.
-This command is invoked by "roon -a artist [-T track] [-x exartist] [-X extrack]".
+Lists Roon Library artist's tracks matching the specified track name or substring.
+This command is invoked by "roon -l artracks -a artist [-T track] [-x exartist] [-X extrack]".

 # COMMAND LINE OPTIONS
 **ARTIST**
 : Provide an artist name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library artist names matching the provided artist name or containing the substring will be searched for tracks

 **TRACK**
 : Provide a track name, in quotes if it contains spaces, or a case-sensitive substring.
-All Roon library track names matching the provided track name or containing the substring will be returned and the first one returned will be played.
+All Roon library track names matching the provided track name or containing the substring will be listed.

 **EXARTIST**
 : Provide an artist exclusion string, in quotes if it contains spaces.
 No Roon library artist names including the provided artist exclusion string will be searched

 **EXTRACK**
 : Provide a track exclusion string, in quotes if it contains spaces.
-No Roon library track names including the provided track exclusion string will be played
+No Roon library track names including the provided track exclusion string will be listed

 # EXAMPLES
-**play_artist_track Beatles Yesterday**
+**list_artist_track Beatles Yesterday**
-: Will play the first track returned in a list of all Roon library track names with titles containing the string "Yesterday" by the artists whose name contains "Beatles"
+: Will list the tracks titles containing the string "Yesterday" by the artists whose name contains "Beatles"

-**play_artist_track Beatles Love foo "Love version"** : Will play the first track returned in a list of all Roon library track names with titles containing the string "Love" but not "Love version" by the artists whose name contains "Beatles" but not "foo"
+**list_artist_track Beatles Love foo "Love version"** : Will list the tracks titles containing the string "Love" but not the string "Love version" by the artists whose name contains "Beatles" but not "foo"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com

 # LICENSING
-PLAY_ARTIST_TRACK is distributed under an Open Source license.
+LIST_ARTIST_TRACKS is distributed under an Open Source license.
-See the file LICENSE in the PLAY_ARTIST_TRACK source distribution for information on terms &amp; conditions for accessing and otherwise using PLAY_ARTIST_TRACK and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the LIST_ARTIST_TRACKS source distribution for information on terms &amp; conditions for accessing and otherwise using LIST_ARTIST_TRACKS and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues